gunzenroses/hotelPage/README.md

 ## Webpack 4 project with Pug, Sass/Stylus, jQuery, VanillaJS, Babel and Yarn

-The purpose of this project is to create a websites without frameworks/libraries like React only using simple but powerful technologies to build quality websites.
+The purpose of this project is to create a website without frameworks/libraries like React only using simple but powerful technologies to build quality websites.

 ## Used technologies and libraries